 You might not really need this but I will advise that as an average student that wants to get admitted this year, attending tutorials for the short period of time you have left is not a bad option.

-- it will revive your memory about what you have always known and put you in a competitive sphere with your fellow tutorial students.
+- it will revive your memory of what you have always known and put you in a competitive sphere with your fellow tutorial students.

 It is far better than learning handwork after JAMB and leaving aside learning activities.
 Being in an academic environment prepares you for the upcoming exam because your brain is still freshened and you tend to learn more during that course of study.